DataManagementLab/Astrapia/docs/source/installation.rst

 Run the following command to install necessary dependencies.
-A symbolic link will be built to *xaibenchmark* allowing you to change the source code without reinstallation.
+A symbolic link will be built to *astrapia* allowing you to change the source code without reinstallation.

 .. code-block:: bash